You cannot copy content of this website, your IP is being recorded

 • Frozen food should be thawed safely, in the refrigerator, in cold or running water, or in a microwave.
 Do not thaw meat at room temperature.
 Once the meat is thawed, do not re-freeze it.

 • Do not consume raw or undercooked meat.
-When cooking meat, use a meat thermometer to make sure food is cooked to a safe temperature.
+When cooking meat, use a meat thermometer to make sure the food is cooked to a safe temperature.

 • Avoid unpasteurized cheese, milk, and dairy products.
 Pasteurization heats the food during processing to a temperature that kills dangerous bacteria.